 The research, however, does not mean that short-term wins do not mean anything at all.
 Short-term solutions do assist immediate growth requirements but thinking long-term is more sustainable.

-Outsourcing sales as a flexible, cost-efficient alternative
+Outsourcing sales as a flexible, cost-efficient alternative for commission-based sales

 Commission-based sales are effective for short-term needs, but it still needs a long-term strategic solution, which can be found in offshore outsourcing.